 Heel spurs are a pain...literally.
 The worst part is that once you have one, it can only get worse, not better without surgery.
 They are similar to bunions in this way.
 Before you worry too much, though, know that with proper care and wearing the right footwear, you can keep your heel spurs in check and learn to live with them.

-Heel spurs, which are calcium deposits that protrude from the heel bone underneath your foot often form as a result of plantar fasciitis.
-This is why the recommended footwear for heel spurs is similar to that of patients struggling with plantar fasciitis.
+Heel spurs, which are calcium deposits that protrude from the heel bone underneath your foot, often form as a result of plantar fasciitis.
+This is why the recommended heel spur shoes are similar to those of patients struggling with plantar fasciitis.
 By wearing the right kinds of shoes, you can limit your heel spur from growing and get the support you need to live free of heel pain.

 Get a Custom Fit

-When you are choosing a pair of shoes for heel spurs or other common foot problems, look for the best fit you can find.
+When you are looking for the best shoes for heel spurs or other common foot problems, the fit is one of the most important factors.
 The more adjustability, the better.
 If you have one foot that is bigger than the other, size up in your shoes and wear thicker socks or use a heel pad for the smaller foot.
 We recommend lace-up shoes like Crave boots, which offer the most adjustability in terms of width.
-Even though they have laces, they also have a zipper on the side to allow you to easily slip them on and off.
+Even though they have laces, they also have a zipper on the side to allow you to slip them on and off with ease.

 When you are dealing with heel spurs or plantar fasciitis, it is essential to have orthopedic shoes or insoles with orthotic level support.
 If you don’t have that extra cushioning underneath your heel as well as along your aches, a buildup of pressure will be put on the parts of the foot that touch the ground first, including your heel spur protrusion.
 The pressure will only make your pain and the heel spur worse.